iamkirankumaryadav/Library/Machine Learning/Feature Engineering.md

 - FE involves creating new features from the existing ones which can contribute to better learning.
 - Well-engineered features can significantly improve the accuracy and efficiency of ML models.
 - **Combination:** Combining existing features to create one new feature.
-- **Derivation:** Deriving new features from calculations on existing ones.
+- **Derivation:** Deriving new features from calculations or transformations on existing ones.
 - **Binning:** Grouping continuous features into categories (bins) e.g. Income can be binned into low, medium, and high categories.

 ### **Feature Transformation:**